cozy/cozy-docs/src/documents/en/faq.html.md

 ## What can i do if I forget my password ?

 The "password recovery email", that you can activate in the login page of your cozy ("Forget password?
 Email me instructions"), will send you a link that will enable you to enter a new password.
-If needed, you will have to reenter this new password in your different apps of your cozy.
+If needed, you will have to reenter this new password in the different apps of your cozy.

 If you are interested by how encryption works in CozyCloud, please visit [this](https://cozy.io/en/hack/cookbooks/encryption.html) page.